levip2/hello-world/README.md

-# hello-world
+# hello-world: A place where you store ideas, resources, or even share and discuss things with others.
-A place where you store ideas, resources, or even share and discuss things with others.
+---
 Hello, I am a 36 year old father of two girls:
 1. Ellie
 2. Emilia